 - They are eco-friendly.

-- Doesn't look impressive, but they do serve their purpose.
+- They don't look impressive, but they do serve their purpose.

-- Glue remains sticky for an acceptable amount of time.
+- The glue remains sticky for an acceptable amount of time.

 I like to say that the product is a bed bug trapping system.
 The bad news and biggest con are that these are more expensive than other types of traps.
-The units themselves attract bugs into channels that draw bed bugs into four glue patches.
+The units themselves attract bugs into channels that draw them into four glue patches.

 Bed bugs find us by following the trail of CO2 that we exhale.
-C02 emulating glue attracts bugs to the glue and away from you.
+CO2-emulating glue attracts bugs towards the adhesive and away from you.
 They are reminiscent of roach traps.
 The bottom is plastic, and to the top is clear plastic.

 Pros and Cons